Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_multisensor.ino/README.md

 This firmware is more complicated and requires selecting sensors by uncommenting '#define' statements in the C source code.
 The selected sensors are auto-detected and sensor types can be mixed.
+For 'Adafruit Feather 32u4 Adalogger #2795' it is not possible to include all sensors together in one firmware due to memory limitations.
+The compiler will tell you, if the combination of selected sensors fits into the memory.

 1. The file 'temperature_logger_multisensor.ino.ino' is the source code for the Arduino IDE 1.8.19.